wildintellect/pangeo-notebook-isce3-image/README.md

 # Pangeo Notebook Veda Image

+Docker container based on pangeo-notebook used on VEDA JupyterHub.

 ## Testing the image

 The notebooks in `image-tests/` folder are used to test the docker image.
 They are run by `repo2docker` github action during the build process and the output is compared to the existing notebooks.